rubrixks/blockchain-developer-bootcamp-final-project/README.md

 **Run Unit Tests:**
 To run unit test the user may clone the repository and interact with it with the truffle suite.
+Make sure to have installed all previous mentioned dependencies.

+1.Through the terminal use 'git clone https://github.com/rubrixks/blockchain-developer-bootcamp-final-project.git' 2.Go into your text editor and open your terminal.
+3.Inside the terminal use this command 'cd Backend' to jump into the Backend folder.
+4.Once inside the Backend folder run 'truffle test'.
+All 6 tests should pass

 **Ethereum Address:**